The Best Composting Toilet Medium (and How to Use It)

 Dried coffee grounds are great for covering up toilet smells and, in small amounts, can be suitable for compost piles.
 However, coffee grounds are high in nitrogen so don't help to increase the carbon-nitrogen balance.
 They're also quite acidic so having larger quantities of coffee grounds in your compost can kill the beneficial microbes.
 The other issue is the amount of coffee grounds you have to discard daily.
 It's probably not enough to cover your poo with each visit unless you own a coffee shop

-Sand, Soil and terra preta are mainly minerals and don't contain enough carbon for the microbes to eat.
-The other issue for those of you on the road with your portable composter is that you can't just go digging anywhere you want.
+Sand, soil and terra preta are mainly minerals and don't contain enough carbon for the microbes to eat.

 Synthetic anything

-Synthetic pet bedding and other materials don't break down in compost or landfill and should not be used.
+Synthetic pet bedding and other materials don't break down in compost piles or landfills and should not be used.

 Ashes and lime